jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 - [SECONDO](/portfolio/secondo) — I maintain the kernel of this extensible DBMS for spatial and spatio-temporal data, developed at the FernUniversität in Hagen.
 - [BBoxDB](/portfolio/bboxdb) — A distributed key-bounding-box-value store for multi-dimensional data (e.g., spatial and spatio-temporal data), built from scratch as my PhD project.
 BBoxDB Streams adds continuous range queries and spatial joins over data streams.
-- [Distributed SECONDO](/portfolio/distributed-secondo) — a distributed version of SECONDO on top of Apache Cassandra, built for my master's thesis.
+- [Distributed SECONDO](/portfolio/distributed-secondo) — A distributed version of SECONDO on top of Apache Cassandra, built for my master's thesis.

 # Curriculum Vitae